NYSHREYAS/Java-1and2-Assignment/README.md

-Here's an updated version of your README with the requested changes and additional enhancements:

 Unit 1 & Unit 2 Assignments - Java Programming

 Welcome to the Unit 1 & Unit 2 Assignments repository!
 This repository contains Java programming assignments for both Unit 1 and Unit 2, providing practical examples of various programming concepts.